Huntington Beach

 On the pier, you can fish for free, as is permitted on all California piers.
 A bait and tackle shop called Let's Go Fishin' rents fishing rods and reels for a low price.
 There are cleaning basins on the pier and public restrooms with handicap accessible facilities.
 You cannot fish north or south of the pier at the beach and fishing beyond that point on the beach requires a license sold at places such as Walmart near Beach Boulevard and Talbert Ave. or Big Five Sporting Goods on Beach Boulevard near Ellis, across the street from 5 Points Plaza shopping mall.
 One day per year, the City of Huntington Beach sponsors a fun event for kids to age 15.
 The Huck Finn Fishing Derby invites children to dress in their favorite Huck Finn or Becky Thatcher outfit from the famous Tom Sawyer adventure books.
 Prizes are awarded for the largest fish caught and best costumes.
 The event is usually held in early August.

-There is no tent camping anywhere in Huntington Beach but several hotels are located directly across the street from Huntington City Beach.
-Those hotels include Hyatt Regency Huntington Beach Resort and Spa, featuring a public walking bridge to the beach, Hilton Waterfront Beach Resort, Huntington Surf Inn, Best Western Huntington Beach Inn and Sun 'n Sands.
+Beach 101 - There is no tent camping anywhere in Huntington Beach but several hotels are located directly across the street from Huntington City Beach.
+Those hotels include Hyatt Regency Huntington Beach Resort & Spa Resort and Spa, featuring a public walking bridge to the beach, Hilton Waterfront Beach Resort, Huntington Surf Inn, Huntington Beach Inn and Sun 'n Sands.

-Parking fees at the City Beach parking lots is around $10/day or in the premium lots north and south of the pier in the summer $12.
+Parking fees at the City Beach parking lots is around $15/day or in the premium lots north and south of the pier in the summer $12.
 Parking meters on Pacific Coast Highway cost $0.25 per 10 minutes.
+Many tourists and locals get to the beach early during the summer months and park free on residential streets mostly north of the pier from 6th Street to 22nd Street.